UoB-COMSM0110/2024-group-14/README.md

 > "⁠As a player, I want to be able to choose a difficulty level for the game to better suit my style of play"

-> "⁠As a player, I want to be able to see a scoreboard to compare myself with my peers"
+> "⁠As a player, I want to be able to see a scoreboard and compare myself with my peers"

 > "As a player, I want to see my score and lives left on the screen as I play the game"